Lava from volcano on Spain's La Palma forces 800 to evacuate

 La Palma is part of Spain’s Canary Islands, an Atlantic Ocean archipelago off northwest Africa whose economy depends on tourism and the cultivation of the Canary plantain.

-Lava has destroyed over 1,400 buildings, including homes, farms and other structures, and covered 656 hectares (1,621 acres), including 90 hectares (more than 200 acres) dedicated to the growth of plantains.
+Lava has destroyed over 1,400 buildings on the island, including homes, farms and other structures, and covered 656 hectares (1,621 acres), including 90 hectares (over 200 acres) of plantains.
 No lives have been lost.

 Follow AP’s coverage of volcanic eruptions at https://apnews.com/hub/volcanic-eruptions